 • generosity

-In this message, we will talk about the faithful, indomitable, noble, hopeful and generous people of Oamaru Baptist Church and the faith-wisdom discovery map in the past three years.
+This message will discuss the faithful, indomitable, noble, hopeful and generous people of Oamaru Baptist Church and the faith-wisdom discovery map in the past three years.

 ministry appreciation and participation toolkit

-The flow chart above indicates that we are still on “Faith-Wisdom Discovery”, and next, we will tackle “Testimony Writing and Sharing”.
+The flow chart above indicates that we are still on “Faith-Wisdom Discovery.”
+Next, we will tackle “Testimony Writing and Sharing.”
 All the tools we discuss and learn are integral to our church planning.

 Basic Biblical Principle